HomeBlogMarketingSEO9+ SEO Metrics You Should Be Measuring

 Similarweb

 Similarweb Digital Marketing Intelligence has a wide range of tools to analyze organic traffic and SEO metrics.
 The platform lets you dig into your website’s performance within the context of your market.
-Let’s make that completely clear: You can see the traffic metrics of any of your competitors, your industry, and the entire web.
+You can see the traffic metrics of any of your competitors, your industry, and the entire web.
 The same goes for engagement and audience demographic insights.

 And that’s just one example where looking at your isolated SEO metrics doesn’t have much value.

-Google has over 200 ranking factors, some not publicized.
+Google has many ranking factors, most of which are not publicized (at least the ones that haven’t yet leaked).
 If you were to measure them all to ensure your website is perfectly optimized, you’d probably get more confusion than clarity.
-But when you focus on the high-level metrics for SEO I’ve explained here and dive into a complete analysis, you’ll uncover opportunities and threats to your SEO strategy.
+But when you focus on the high-level metrics for SEO explained here and dive into a competitive analysis, you’ll uncover opportunities and threats to your SEO strategy.
 And that’s really the point of monitoring, right?

 What are SEO metrics?

-SEO metrics are measures that help you evaluate how well your pages are optimized for organic search.
+SEO metrics help you evaluate how well your pages are optimized for organic search.
 Some essential SEO metrics are keyword ranking, organic traffic, and organic click-through rate.

 How do I measure SEO effectiveness?

-Regularly measure and track important SEO metrics.
+Measure and track important SEO metrics regularly.
 Benchmark your numbers against competitors and market averages.
 When identifying weaknesses and losses, investigate why and optimize your pages.

 What are important KPIs for SEO?